ChrisKent-Github/Product-Inventory-Lab/instructions/section-04.md

 ```

 1. Set up some values to be used later
 2. We use a *try with resources* block to create a new BufferedReader and catch any exceptions that can occur.
-3. If there are problems retrieving the file, the catch block with handle exception
+If there are problems retrieving the file, the catch block with handle exception
-4. Begin setting the state of the service by reading in the first line.
-If you remember the first line represents
-5. the nextId value.
+3. Begin setting the state of the service by reading in the first line.
+If you remember the first line represents the nextId value.
-6. For every line read in from the CSV file, the program with split the string values by a ','.
-Then parsed into
-7. the proper data type if necessary.
+4. For every line read in from the CSV file, the program with split the string values by a ','.
+Then parsed into the proper data type if necessary.
-8. Finally, create a new item using the CSV data to set the initial state and add it to the inventory.
+5. Finally, create a new item using the CSV data to set the initial state and add it to the inventory.

 ## Conclusion

-In this section we identified the need to be able to persist our data in order to save meaningful data over
+In this section we identified the need to be able to persist our data in order to save
+meaningful data over
 time.
 We used a utility class to help write and save the data to a CSV file.
+Because Comma
-Because Comma Separated Values are a
+Separated Values are a
 common data format we have the ability to use this file in a number of different ways.
+This
-This file a can later be
+file a can later be
-imported back into the program as we did earlier, or even used by other programs and systems if needed.
+imported back into the program as we did earlier, or even used by other programs and systems
+if needed.

 This is pretty cool stuff we are embarking on.
 But can it get better?
 I think so!
+CSV files
-CSV files are great but have a
+are great but have a
 few draw backs.
-One of these draw backs is readability, and being able to directly edit and understand larger sets
+One of these draw backs is readability, and being able to directly edit and
+understand larger sets
 of data.
-This is were CSV as some limitations, we are going to look an alternative that helps remedy this.
+This is where CSV has some limitations, we are going to look an alternative that helps
+remedy this.